squirro/training/data_loader/1_csv/README.md

 |5|Intel|INTC|1978-01-13T00:00:00|106000|https://finance.yahoo.com/quote/INTC|

 ## Constructing a Load Script
-Because the Squirro Data Loader takes lots of paramters as inputs, we will construct a load script which calls the dataloader with all of the required paramters included.
+Because the Squirro Data Loader takes lots of parameters as inputs, we will construct a load script which calls the dataloader with all of the required parameters included.

 The example here is shown as a bash script, used on Linux or MacOS.
 For Windows, Batch scripts are used in place.

 An example of a load script written in bash is included in `load.sh`.
-We wil go through this example load script line by line
+We will go through this example load script line by line

 ```bash
 #!/bin/bash